 The Oxford e-Research Centre is pleased to welcome Dr Martin Poulter from Bodleian Libraries.
 He will present a seminar entitled 'Wikidata: Knowledge as a service'.
 Wikidata is an ambitious attempt to sum up human science, scholarship and culture in open, machine-readable, structured data.
 This talk is about how Wikidata resembles and differs from other databases, what you can and can't do with it, and how other databases and applications benefit from its existence.

-OXLOD is a one-year pilot project funded by the University of Oxford to assess the practical benefits of using linking data for its Museums, Collections and related academic research.
+OXLOD is a one-year pilot project funded by the University of Oxford to assess the practical benefits of using linked data for its Museums, Collections and related academic research.
 Open Workshops will be held on the second Tuesday of the month and offer opportunities to learn about Linked Data from experts informally.

 The Software Sustainability Institute’s Collaborations Workshops series brings together researchers, developers, innovators, managers, funders, publishers, leaders and educators to explore best practices and the future of research software.
 Collaborations Workshop 18 (CW18) will take place at The School of Mathematics, Cardiff University.

 The Digital Humanities at Oxford Summer School (DHOxSS) 2018 will take place at Keble College from 2-6 July 2018.